 - Official transcripts from all colleges attended

 In the case for the School Nurse Certificate program, transcripts submitted need to reflect a minimum of a bachelor's degree.
-If the bachelor's degree was not in Nursing, the transcripts also need to reflect your nursing degree and the pre-requisites for the program.
+If the bachelor's degree was not in Nursing, all transcripts from the nursing degree in addition to the bachelor's degree need to be sent so that pre-requisite coursework can be evaluated.

 The application to the College of Nursing and Health (pdf) will contain all of the following and must be sent to Zane Jacks, College of Nursing and Health, 160 UH, Wright State University, 3640 Col. Glenn Hwy, Dayton, OH 45435 by March 31: